Inception: Satoshi's Pathway to Bitcoin Adoption

 [12] Satoshi: Someone came up with the word “cryptocurrency”... maybe it's a word we should use when describing Bitcoin, do you like it?

-The next steps required demonstrating why bitcoin, as a digital commodity, is monetarily superior to any previous physical commodity.
-Later, in blog posts dated August 27, 2010, Satoshi reiterated the idea of bitcoin's design as being more akin to a scarce metal like gold, highlighting some of its sound money properties such as programmed fixed-supply and effective portability, in a way superior to gold.
-Satoshi's thought experiment challenges traditional notions of money that emphasize inherent or non-monetary value, as suggested by the monetary convergence of commodities with intrinsic functionality in Mises' Regression Theorem (1912)17.
-Satoshi suggested that bitcoin's scarcity as a demand bootstrap, combined with its utility for easily portable digital wealth transfers, reinforces its desirability not as a currency but as hard base money—hence the following comparison to a base metal like gold. [*]18:
+Satoshi’s thought experiment challenges traditional notions of money that emphasize inherent or non-monetary value, as suggested by the monetary convergence of commodities with that functionality in Mises' Regression Theorem (1912)17.
+Satoshi suggested that bitcoin’s scarcity as a demand bootstrap, combined with its utility for easily portable digital wealth transfers, reinforces its desirability not as a currency but as hard base money—hence the following comparison to a base metal like gold.
+[13]18:

 [13] Satoshi: As a thought experiment, imagine there was a base metal as scarce as gold but with the following properties: boring grey in colour, not a good conductor of electricity, not particularly strong, but not ductile or easily malleable either; and one special, magical property: can be transported over a communications channel.
 If it somehow acquired any value at all for whatever reason, then anyone wanting to transfer wealth over a long distance could buy some, transmit it, and have the recipient sell it…